 . . . . .

 I’d like to thank John for joining me and giving me such great insight into his process and his practice.
-If you’d like to know more, visit his website here.
+If you’d like to know more about is work beyond this John Pawson interview, visit his website here.